 Although, technically, an offence against the customs law is a criminal offence, in practice, legal procedures are usually concerned with the recovery of tax arrears and fines.
 Offences include noncompliance with customs procedures, false declarations, and the most serious offence of smuggling and evasion of customs duties.
 Statutory penalties are as prescribed by the relevant provisions of the Customs Act.
 Where Customs and the offender agree to settle the case at the Customs level (i.e. waiver of prosecution), the penalties would be in accordance with the settlement criteria as prescribed by the Director-General of the Customs Department.
-Currently, we understand that a duty evasion offence would typically be settled with a fine of from 50% to 200% of the duty shortfall based on the import entry.
+Currently, a duty evasion offence would typically be settled with a fine of from 50% to 200% of the duty shortfall based on the import entry.
 The VAT penalty would also be applied proportionally based on the duty fine.
-Duty and VAT surcharges (capped at the amount of the shortfall) would apply in this respect as well.
+Duty and VAT surcharges (capped at the amount of the shortfall) would also apply in this respect.

-For import licensing errors, the settlement criteria would be the surrendering of the goods or a fine in lieu thereof based on the value of the goods plus the duty and tax payable.
+For import licensing errors, the settlement criteria would be the surrendering of the goods or a fine in lieu thereof based on the value of the goods.
 For offences related to smuggling, the penalties are based on a multiple of the value of the goods.